Bridget "Biddy" Mason Scholarship and Financial Aid Fund

 Midwifery training is expensive and time consuming -- The obstacles are even greater for Black, Brown and Indigenous midwifery students because of systemic racism and the additional stressors of living with racism.

 In alignment with CAM's commitment to doing equitable work in advancing midwifery, this Campaign will begin with a focus on financial support directly to Black student midwives in California.

-The program's goal is to raise money for tuition, fees and living expenses for black student midwives nearing completion of their midwifery training, and grants to new graduates and newly licensed Black midwives starting midwifery practice in California.
+The goal of the Biddy Mason Scholarship and Financial Aid Fund is to provide money for tuition, fees and living expenses for Black student midwives nearing completion of their midwifery training, and grants to new graduates and newly licensed Black midwives starting midwifery practice in California.

 All money raised will go directly to applicants.
-The applications will be reviewed by a an advisory group comprised of California Black licensed midwives.
-Once reviewed the advisory group will determine how the funds are distributed.
+The applications will be reviewed by an advisory group comprised of California Black licensed midwives.
+Once reviewed the advisory group will determine how the funds are distributed and to which applicants.